DVidal1205/obsidian-vault/School/Spring 2024/REL3930/Readings/Feb 1 - Reforming Sodom Heather White.md

 - The bible came to speak of heterosexuality late due to the fields of psychoanalytic thinking

 1. What is a Bible
-From King James Bible in Shakespearean Era to the New National Bible
+From King James Bible in Shakespearean Era to the New International Bible.
+The King James version of the bible makes no reference to homosexuality.
 1. How does it say things
 2. How does it say things about homosexuality